flashbots/mev-research/FRPs/based-rollups-efficiency.md

+---
+id: <leave blank -- will be assigned by reviewers>
-# Improving Efficiency and Robustness in Based Rollups
+title: Improving Efficiency and Robustness in Based Rollups
+team: Davide Rezzoli
+created: 2024-12-09
+---

+# Flashbots Research Proposal

 ### Summary